 Emergency Water Packet

-This emergency water packet provides chilled drinking water to soldiers, fire fighters, athletes, hikers, cyclists, campers, scouts, Red Cross, families on road trips, and commuters stuck in traffic.
-It’s also perfect for the earthquake kit.
+This emergency water packet provides chilled drinking water to soldiers, fire fighters, athletes, hikers, cyclists, campers, scouts, Red Cross, and commuters stuck in traffic.

 The HinesLab water packet uses evaporative cooling to chill the water before opening.
 The hotter and dryer the climate, the more effective the cooling.

-Drinkable water is sealed in the inner pouch which is conntected by a string to the outer packet.
-The outer surface of the hanging water pouch is damp so that evaporative cooling takes place when spun on the string.
+Drinkable water is sealed in the inner pouch which is connected by a string to the outer packet.
+The water packet is coated with a paper-towel like material that traps moisture that evaporates and cools the water when twirled on the string.

 The inner packet: